An initiative supported by NSW Health

 Weekend Shifts

-Weekends: One shift in three weekends, rostered day off in lieu.
+• One shift every three weekends, with a rostered day off in lieu

 Evening shifts